Welcome to my website, a space that, like other academic websites, tells you a bit about who I am and what I do.

-My scholarship and teaching reflect my interdisciplinary education and work experience.
+My scholarship and teaching reflect my interdisciplinary education and work experience and my commitment to publishing scholarship for practitioners, researchers, and teachers.
 I earned an honors B.A. in psychology and Italian studies minor (Marquette U.) and an M.A. in composition studies and English as a second language (U. of Wisconsin-Milwaukee).
 I completed my Ph.D. in rhetoric and composition with emphases on technical communication and the rhetoric of health and medicine (Purdue U.).
 While I was in school, I worked as an academic tutor, as academic support staff for university athletics, and as a veterinary assistant.
-I also earned my emergency medical technician-basic certificate.
+I also held a National Registry Emergency Medical Technician-Basic certification.

 By working and studying in those spaces, I learned that my favorite part about them was the interaction among people: supporting students as they learned course content, teaching pet owners how to best care for their pets, learning how paramedics remembered and communicated vast amounts of information in a short period of time, and understanding how writing facilitated action in these contexts.
 These experiences led me to study and to teach writing and rhetoric.